Member tool: CIPD Buddy AI

 • Working time is any period when the employee or worker is working at the employer’s disposal and carrying out their duties.

-• Working time does not include time resting at the end of the day, lunch breaks, or on call time away from the workplace and not carrying out duties.
+• Working time does not normally include time resting at the end of the day, lunch breaks, or on call time away from the workplace and not carrying out duties.

 • A worker or employee may make a tribunal claim if they are denied their entitlements under the regulations.
 Compensation, based on loss, is potentially unlimited.